fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 It takes about the same amount of time as scanning the CSV files.
 It is almost instantaneous taking only 0.02 seconds.
 Again, this is fast because the data is not loaded in memory.
-We saw that this approach led it took almost 20 seconds to run this query on our CSV file.
+We saw that with this approach it took almost 20 seconds to run this query on our CSV file.
 So what is the performance of a query on this dataset split into multiple Parquet files?

 Counting the unique values in a column takes just **1 second**.
 You read that correctly.
 One second to summarize 140 million rows.
 It is a little slower than doing it when the entire dataset is loaded in memory but scanning the files is faster.
 And because the dataset is not loaded in memory, you are not limited by the amount of memory you have available.
-With the Single File API, a file of 15 GB is really the upper limit of what my laptop with 32 GB of RAM can handle.
+With the Single File API, a file of 15 GB is the upper limit of what my laptop with 32 GB of RAM can handle.

-One of the advantages of the Arrow ecosystem is that its multi-lingual.
+One of the advantages of the Arrow ecosystem is that it is multi-lingual.
 The approach we described with R also works with Python.
-And because both language use the same C++ backend, the code looks very similar.
+And because both languages use the same C++ backend, the code looks very similar.